josephstill/chip-8/README.md

   <header>
     <a name="Disassembly"><h3>Disassembly</h3></a>
   </header>
   <p>Running the disassembly tool will provide you with assembly listings for the opcodes found withing the ROM file.
-Currently this feature is only available in the command line tool; however, it will be added to the GUI once it is implemented.
 The format of this output is linear from <code>0x0200</code> until the end of the program data.
 For each opcode, the data section will be parsed in two byte increments; However, there can be one byte sections of data in the ROM, meaning that it is not a requirement that an opcode start at an even offset within the file.
 Thus, raw data will be parsed in one byte increments.
 For the command line tool, the disassembly feature is activated using the -d flag and requires that -f be specified with a file path.
 The output looks like this:</p>
   <pre>
     <samp>
       joseph@Joseph-MacBookPro$ ./chip-8 -d -f ../roms/Fishie.ch8